ethanleiter/ChaiOS/README.md

-It is a bug with 12.3MB html file in iOS.It may damage you device, you should konw this risk.
+It is a bug with 12.3MB html file in iOS and MacOS.
+It may damage your device, be careful when opening this.